 The Academy of General Dentistry reports that couples often have similar dental behaviors.
 People with dental neglect are 32 times more likely to have a partner with the same neglect.
 Similarly, a person with good oral care is 5.4 times more likely to have an equal partner.
 Not only do people tend to select partners with similar focuses and behaviors, but when people live together, over time they begin to adopt similar routines.
 For example, if roommates have similar bedtime schedules, they will probably be brushing and flossing together.
 Watching one person with good oral health could motivate other people in the household to act the same way.

 Brushing and flossing habits can be passed along to your family and friends, but so could your appearance.
 If your roommate has a beautiful, white smile, you may be motivated to visit Dr. Fondriest so you can have the same result.
 Keep in mind that you may love your best friend’s smile or your favorite celebrity’s teeth, but if you don’t have their facial structure, it may not work for you.
 However, seeing their perfect smiles will encourage you to take action to change your mouth.

 Visit Dr. James Fondriest to help influence your smile.
 Contact Dr Fondriest at (847) 234-0517 to set up an appointment.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, Northbrook, Glenview, and the surrounding communities.
+We welcome patients from the North Shore area of Chicago.